bardock/CouchbaseItemsStats/README.md

     * `viewName`: View name to consume.
     * `keyPrefixRegex`: A regex used to extract the prefix from each key.
 It's used in grouping function.
     * `reportFormat`: Format used to store in the report.
 Only `json` is suppported by now.
-    * `reportFilePath`: Path use to store the report file.
+    * `reportFilePath`: Path used to store the report file.
 3. Run the .exe and the report file will be generated